-This article is in continuation to our ‘best horror films on Netflix‘ series.
+This article is in continuation to our ‘Best Scary Movies on Netflix‘ series.

 Manuel Carbello’s The Returned is set in a post-zombie apocalypse world, where the deadly virus is gradually contained.
 The infected are given the chance to lead normal lives by taking a injection.
 This drug known as ‘return protein,’ however, is dangerously running out of stock.
 Director Carbello efficiently revives some of the stale elements of zombie horror sub-genre.
 Its atmosphere of dread and panic seems to be a good, low-budget realization of Cuaron’s Children of Men.
 If you’re done with routine zombie movies, this one might be worth checking out.